bitovi/academy/src/program-management-with-jira/5-refinement.md

-@page learn-program-management-with-jira/refinement Refinement
+@page learn-agile-program-management-with-jira/refinement Refinement
-@parent learn-program-management-with-jira 4
+@parent learn-agile-program-management-with-jira 5

 @description Learn how to refine an idea into a useful form.